 Prorate computing refers to the concept of calculating a component based on the number of days an employee has worked.

-A normal way of doing pro-rating is Component-value*Days worked/Days in the Month.
+A normal way of computing pro-rating is Component-value*Days worked/Days in the Month.
 For example, if the basic salary of an employee is Rs.
-3000 in the month of April and the person has joined on 18th of April then the basic salary for the month is calculated as 3000*13/30.
-In a similar logic, if employee left service on 18th of April then basic salary is calculated using 3000*18/30.
+3000 in the month of April and the person has joined on the 18th of April then the basic salary for the month is calculated as 3000*13/30.
+In similar logic, if the employee left service on the 18th of April then the basic salary is calculated using 3000*18/30.